 Goals and policies were developed, based on the Background Report, discussions of community issues, and the consultant's suggestions.

-The goals and policies were reviewed and discussed by the Steering Committee and Plan and
+The goals and policies were reviewed and discussed by the Steering Committee and Plan and Zoning Commission, and approved by the City Council.

-Zoning Commission, and approved by the City Council.
-The full set of goals and policies is attached to this Plan as Appendix B, and the goals pertaining to Transportation are included below.
-The "word cloud" above is a representation of the words used in the Transportation goals and policies - the larger the word, the more often it appears.
+The goals pertaining to Transportation are included below.
+The "word cloud" to the right is a representation of the words used in the Transportation goals and policies - the larger the word, the more often it appears.